 Douglas and Kim

 We are back from Costa Rica and had a wonderful time!
 Everything was wonderful, and everyone was a joy to get to know.
 I had 80% on my left side and 60% on my right side jugular that had to be done.
-The first time in ten years I woke up to no pressure in my head.
-They rubbed my feet and for the first time in about 6 years I felt a tickle.
+For the first time in ten years, I woke up to no pressure in my head.
+They rubbed my feet and for the first time in about 6 years, I felt a tickle.
 I slept all night without my legs freaking out, and able to do more than I have in so long.

 A week later at the falls I did all 1000 stairs down and 50 up.
 It hurt my heart that some do not see the big picture of working in physio.
 I try to encourage as many as possible to do their physio and see the results.